-- installation (optional): an object providing low-level installation or first boot options.
-These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for OpenStack: OpenStack QCOW2, OpenStack VMDK, OpenStack VDI or OpenStack VHD.
+To get the available builder type, please refer to format - installation (optional): an object providing low-level installation or first boot options.
+These override any installation options in the Stack section.
+The following valid keys for installation are: - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
-This cannot be used if an advanced partitioning table is defined in the stack. - type (mandatory): a string providing the machine image type to build.
-For OpenStack: openstack-qcow2, openstack-vmdk, openstack-vdi or openstack-vhd
+This cannot be used if an advanced partitioning table is defined in the stack.